compusciencing/compusciencing.github.io/_posts/2019-09-04-independent-study-requirements.md

 I meet with all of my independent study students weekly (we can meet less frequently if you are working on a project for 1 or 2 credit hours).
 These meetings can take anywhere from five minutes to one hour.
 We can occasionally skip a meeting or meet more frequently if you need quicker feedback.

-To prepare for the meetings, I require all students to submit a weekly update the night before we meet.
+To prepare for the meetings, I require all students to **submit a weekly update the night before we meet**.
 The update helps me prepare for questions and issues.
-Weekly updates should be emailed to me and they should follow this template (you would delete all text inside square brackets):
+Weekly updates should be emailed to me (or we can use Slack) and they should follow this template (you would delete all text inside square brackets):

 #### ACTIVITIES